St. Valentin auf der Haide

-St. Valentin auf der Haide (San Valentino alla Muta) is a village in South Tyrol in the parish of Graun im Vinschgau in Italy.
-The village on the Reschen Pass lies at a height of 1,472 metres between the Haidersee and Reschensee on the scree slope of the Mals Heath.
+St. Valentin auf der Haide (San Valentino alla Muta) is a village in South Tyrol in the municipality of Graun im Vinschgau in Italy.
+The village close to the Reschen Pass lies at a height of 1,472 metres between the Haidersee and Reschensee on the scree slope of the Mals Heath.
 St. Valentin auf der Haide has about 800 inhabitants who predominantly earn a living from summer and winter tourism.

 St. Valentin also has a ski resort, Haideralm, which is part of the Skiparadies Reschenpass.
-Since 1965 St. Valentin has been twinned with the municipal district of Überlingen in Baden-Württemberg, Germany.
+St. Valentin also has a ski resort, Haideralm, which is part of the Skiparadies Reschenpass.
+Since 1965, the Set.
+Valentin Volunteer Fire Department (Freiwillige Feuerwehr St. Valentin a.d.H.) has had a close relationship with that of Überlingen in Baden-Württemberg, Germany.
+The departments officially entered a partnership in 1982.